IBM/sno-on-ibm-cloud-vpc-ansible/README.md

 ansible-playbook quickstart.yml
 ```

+While the playbook is running feel free to step away while process completes as it will take a while.

 ### 5.2 Monitoring progress

 Progress is displayed by Ansible via the terminal.
 The longest task is monitoring the Assisted Installer once the install of the cluster has been kicked off.
 Your screen will look like the following: